lint-staged/lint-staged/README.md

 ## Examples

-All examples assuming you’ve already set up lint-staged in the `package.json` and [husky](https://github.com/typicode/husky).
+All examples assume you've already set up lint-staged in the `package.json` file and [husky](https://github.com/typicode/husky) in its own config file.

 ```json
 {